CCExtractor/ccextractor/README.md

 Carlos' version (mainstream) is the most stable branch.

 ## Google Summer of Code 2017
-CCExtractor has applied for Summer of Code.
-The list of accepted organizations has not yet been published by Google but we are hopeful to be invited again to participate in this amazing program.
+CCExtractor has been invited to Summer of Code 2017!
+Another summer of coding fun.

 If you are a student currently enrolled in university most likely you are eligible to participate.
 Read more at:
 - [Google Summer of Code official website ](https://summerofcode.withgoogle.com/)